 If you've taken my virtual workshops from 2020 thru 2022, you'll notice some changes in 2023 and beyond.

-Second, you'll notice that each workshop has a portal page to which your enrollment gives you access.
-This page is a one-stop shop for all the info you need before, during, and after the workshop, and will even house the video recording when it's done.
+Second, each workshop now has a portal page to which your enrollment gives you access.
+This page is a one-stop shop for all the info you need before, during, and after the workshop, and will even house the video recording when it's ready.

 Third, the recordings are now available not only to those who enrolled (whether or not they came to the workshop), but to anyone who wants to purchase access to them, either before or after the workshop date.
 Over time, there will be a solid library of workshop recordings available at all times.